okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 }
 ```

-You'll notice one new dependency as well as no longer needing spring-boot-starter-security:
+You'll notice one new dependency as well as no longer needing `spring-boot-starter-security`:

  - `okta-spring-boot-starter`